livewires/you-win/docs/sheets/2-animation.md

 **Animation** means to give an appearance of movement.
 We do this by **changing values over time**.

   * First, let's start a **new project**.

   You can do this by saving your last file with a different name (game1.js would be sensible), then reopen game.js.
-In here delete everything inside the `then(() => {...})` except for the first three lines that create the world and give it a title and background.
+If you do that you'll need to delete everything after `await uw.begin()`, except for the first three lines that create the world and give it a title and background.

   * Then in this new file, make a Sprite with your favourite emoji.
-(You can search for emojis [here](http://emoji.tjvr.org), once you search you can click on the one you want and it will be copied to your clipboard.)
+(You can search for emojis [here](http://emoji.tjvr.org): once you've found the one you want, click on it and it will be copied to your clipboard.)

     ```js
     var face = new Sprite